HG Thor Epoxy Fretless Pricing:

 NOTE: PRICING SUBJECT TO CHANGE AT ANY TIME.

 HOW IS THIS EPOXY DONE AND WHAT BRAND DO I USE?
 I get asked this often.
+Officially I must remain silent on this issue.
 It is very easy to badly damage a bass with both tooling and epoxy, and working with chemicals can be dangerous to your health.
 Either of those issues are very good reasons to distance myself from any responsibility that may result from offering advice.
 There are a number of processes and unusual pricey tooling that are employed that would challenge an experienced luthier let alone a do-it-yourself-er, and it has taken me many years to perfect this process.
 Sorry! :-)

 How to buy